jonathanclare/jonathanclare.github.io/cv/astrosat/notes.md

 * Password confusion - having to contact HQ for new password too often
 * Confusion over Microsoft accounts - personal vs work email

 ### Notes App Comments

+### Weaknesses
+* Testing - light bulb moment - instead of throwing away debugging turn them into tests - realised I was already testing but throwing away the tests
+* Never did a CS degree so still get the occassional "Should I know that"
+* Very front end / creative leaning - like to create things with the tools given to me - weaker on system administration side of things
+* Domain knowledge - can be learned

 ### Dev Questions

-### Weaknesse
-* Testing - light bulb moment - instead of throwing away debugging turn them into tests - realised I was already testing but throwing away the tests
-* Never did a CS degree so still get the occassional blank moment